d33pthi/WindowsInstaller/README.txt

 	a) Go to the location where Osdag was installed and run "Uninstall.exe" and wait for Osdag to uninstall.
 	b) Go to "C:\Program Files (x86)" and delete the "Miniconda2" and "wkhtmltopdf" folders.

-1) Run "Osdag-Windows-x86.exe" and follow the on-screen instructions (You need to give administrative privileges to install Osdag).
+1) Run "Osdag-Windows-x86.exe" and follow the on-screen instructions.
+(You need to give administrative privileges to install Osdag.)

 2) In the "Choose Install Location" step, choose the location where you want to install Osdag and click "Next".
-The default location is your Desktop.
-You can change that location but if you install Osdag in a location where administrative privileges are required, you will need adminstrative privileges to run Osdag every single time.
+(The default location is your Desktop.
+You can change that location but if you install Osdag in a location where administrative privileges are required, you will need adminstrative privileges to run Osdag every single time.)

 3) You can choose to create a shortcut for Osdag in Start Menu folder and click "Next".